arrikenw/underbrewed/README.md

 | Single Material Ingredient | Less computationally expensive alternative to Ingredient for when the Game Object only has one Material (including any child/sibling objects) |

 ### Game Managers
 Game Managers refer to Game Objects that are present in the scene only to hold and instantiate C# Scripts that are attached to them.
-These do not have a physical form (i.e. No mesh, no renderer, no collider, etc) and are typically referenced by other Game Objects to access the held C# Scripts.
-Some exmaples of these include:
+These do not have a physical form (i.e. No mesh, no renderer, no collider, etc) and are used to direct and control gameplay and UI flow.
+Examples used within our system include:
 - The game controller, which handles game time, player score, and recipe management
 - The tutorial controller, which carries out the interactive progression of tutorial stages
 - The main UI controller, which organises and manages the placement, reordering, and display of UI elements